jdaster64/ttyd-infinite-pit/README.md

 ### Known Issues

-*   No major issues as of v1.05.
+*   No major issues as of the previous version.